Optimal Clearing Payments in a Financial Contagion Model: Introduction

-The basic model offered in \cite{EisNoe:01} has been later extended in various directions, incorporating non-trivial features of real-world financial networks.
-The models presented in \cite{suzuki2002valuing,elsinger2009financial}, for instance, take into account cross-holdings and seniorities of liabilities, and the works of \cite{cifuentes2005liquidity,shin2008risk} introduce the concept of liquidity risk.
-Other works considered also illiquid assets \cite{amini2016fully}, cross-ownership of equities and liabilities \cite{fischer2014no}, decentralized clearing processes~\cite{csoka2018decentralized}, and multiple maturity dates~\cite{Kusnetsov:2019}.
+The basic model offered in~\cite{Eisenberg2001} has been later extended in various directions, incorporating non-trivial features of real-world financial networks, see, e.g., the recent survey in~\cite{Jackson2021}.
+The models presented in~\cite{Suzuki2002,Elsinger2009}, for instance, take into account cross-holdings and seniorities of liabilities, and the works of~\cite{Cifuentes2005,Shin2008} introduce the concept of liquidity risk.
+Other works considered also illiquid assets \cite{Amini2016}, cross-ownership of equities and liabilities~\cite{Fischer2014}, decentralized clearing processes~\cite{Csoka2018}, and multiple maturity dates~\cite{Kusnetsov2019}.